-Intelligent Speed Assist may not be fully functional or may provide inaccurate information in these situations:
+Speed Assist may not be fully functional or may provide inaccurate information in these situations:

-- Visibility is poor and speed limit signs are not clearly visible (due to heavy rain, snow, fog, etc.). - Bright light (such as from oncoming headlights or direct sunlight) is interfering with the view of the camera(s). - Model 3 is being driven very close to a vehicle in front of it which is blocking the view of the camera(s). - The windshield is obstructing the view of the camera(s) (fogged over, dirty, covered by a sticker, etc.). - · Speed limit signs are concealed by objects. - The speed limits stored in the map database are incorrect or outdated. - Traffic signs that do not conform to standard recognizable formats, such as digital or temporary speed signs. - · A road or a speed limit has recently changed.
+- Visibility is poor and speed limit signs are not clearly visible (due to heavy rain, snow, fog, etc.). - Bright light (such as from oncoming headlights or direct sunlight) is interfering with the view of the camera(s). - Model 3 is being driven very close to a vehicle in front of it which is blocking the view of the camera(s). - The windshield is obstructing the view of the camera(s) (fogged over, dirty, covered by a sticker, etc.). - · Speed limit signs are concealed by objects. - The speed limits stored in the map database are incorrect or outdated. - Model 3 is being driven in an area where GPS or map data is not available or where speed limit signs can not be detected. - Traffic signs that do not conform to standard recognizable formats, such as digital or temporary speed signs. - · A road or a speed limit has recently changed.

-WARNING: The list above does not represent an exhaustive list of situations that may interfere with proper operation of Intelligent Speed Assist.
-Intelligent Speed Assist may fail to provide warnings for many other reasons.
+WARNING: The list above does not represent an exhaustive list of situations that may interfere with proper operation of Speed Assist.
+Speed Assist may fail to provide warnings for many other reasons.